Q4AssessmentPublic/Q4AssesmentFinished/README.md

 ## Front-end Developer Assessment COMPLETED 30/04/2024

+## Please Note if you do encounter issues running the HTML locally please insert into live server and open HTML

 Welcome to the front-end developer assessment package.
 Below, you will find list criteria used to determine your development skill level: